godaddy/gasket/packages/gasket-resolve/docs/api.md

 The package name only of a plugin.

 For example:
+  - @gasket/plugin-https        - fullName
+  - @gasket/https               - shortName
-  - @gasket/jest-plugin        - fullName
+  - gasket-plugin-https         - user fullName
-  - jest                       - shortName
+  - https                       - user shortName

 **Kind**: global typedef
 <a name="PresetName"></a>